Don’t open the champagne bottles yet.

 Experts also say it’s too early to tell how CityCenter will affect overall job statistics.
 The resort did open some of its components the first week in December, so portions of the property were staffed up in November.
 Yet, Las Vegas lost 8,800 jobs from October to November, including 4,800 leisure and hospitality jobs.

-"CityCenter won't cure the employment challenges that are out there, but it will soften the blow," Gordon said.
+“CityCenter won’t cure the employment challenges that are out there, but it will soften the blow,” Gordon said.
+“When we talk about adding upward of 12,000 employees, that’s significant.
+They’re a material employer.”

 It’ll take more than CityCenter to bring job growth back to Nevada, experts said.